This section describes some strategies for cancelling or withdrawing from a car sale contract.

 • the car is a commercial vehicle; or

 • the car was purchased at a public auction.

 A car trader cannot sell any trade-in vehicle during the three-day cooling-off period (s 43(3) MCT Act; penalty: 50 pu).
 If you suffer loss as a result of the car trader selling the trade-in vehicle during the cooling-off period, you can claim compensation from the Motor Car Traders’ Guarantee Fund (s 76).
-(The Motor Car Traders’ Guarantee Fund is administered by Consumer Affairs Victoria; for CAV’s contact details, see “Further assistance”.)
+(The Motor Car Traders’ Guarantee Fund is administered by Consumer Affairs Victoria; for CAV’s contact details, see “Contacts”.)

 This cooling-off period also applies to “off-trade-premises sales agreements” for new or used cars.
 An off-trade-premises sales agreement is made in the presence of the purchaser and the car trader (or a person acting on either party’s behalf) at a private residence or the purchaser’s workplace (unless the agreement was made at either premises at the purchaser’s request).
 Note that “private residence” does not include a private residence that is also the car trader’s business premises.

 Cancelling a car sale contract within the cooling-off period

 To cancel a car sale contract within the cooling-off period, you must, within three clear days of signing the contract, notify the car trader in writing that you are terminating the contract (see the sample letter in appendix A).
 The cooling-off period ends if you accept delivery of the car.

 Three clear days means three whole days, not including the day the contract was signed, and not including weekends or days that are wholly or partly observed as public holidays in Victoria.
 For example, if you sign a contract on Thursday, you have all day Friday, all day Monday, and until the close of business on Tuesday in which to notify the car trader.